alexknowshtml/We-Work-In-Philly/HACKING.markdown

 # Install Postgresql - I do not remember if I specified the 32-bit
 brew install postgresql --32-bit

-# Start PostgreSQL (see below), can use sqlite as alternative
+# Start PostgreSQL (see below for instructions).
+PostgreSQL is not required to setup a dev box, but then cannot import production database as easily

 # Create database
 initdb /usr/local/var/postgres